People, truth, confrontation, my failings, and deserted sketchy streets in the middle of the night, apparently don’t scare me.

 10:30 p.m – Central Park North

-I pass a group of thuggish youths.
-It makes no difference to me until one of them skates too close to me on his skateboard.
-He has massive dreadlocks.
-I jerk my head at him with a what’re you doing scowl.
+I pass a group of tough-looking street kids.
+Though it’s dark by the park, and besides them, deserted, it brings me no apprehension.
+But when one rolls way too close to me on his skateboard, I jerk my head toward him with a what do you think you’re doing scowl.
 This is a last resort on my part, because in New York, people don’t look at each other.
-Maybe the fact that the city is so congested necessitates a culture in which not acknowledging each other is a matter of maintaining sanity.
+Maybe in such a congested city a culture of not acknowledging one other is necessary in order to maintain a collective sanity.
 Also, showing fear/concern/interest can be interpreted as weakness in a city where tough facades are de rigueur.

-The co-mingling energy of New York versus individual insulation in Los Angles presents a fascinating paradox.
+The co-mingling of everyone’s energy in New York versus individual insulation in Los Angeles presents a fascinating paradox.
 Think of hot water molecules that move faster and faster, versus cold water molecules with their leisurely motion.
 New York energy is like hot water.
 The attraction between molecules competes with their speed, causing them to move apart.
 But when slowed down in cold water, the attraction bring molecules together.
-In Los Angles, a momentary connection with passersby poses no threat, but in New York, you’re thrown into what seems to be the midst of all humanity and cosmos, which causes you to retreat into an impenetrable shell.
+In Los Angeles, a momentary connection with passersby poses no threat, but in New York, you’re thrown into what seems to be the midst of all humanity and the cosmos, which causes you to retreat into an invisible tank around your body.

 I take two different trains to Williamsburg in Brooklyn.
-The subway cars are over-crowded and sweltering under my winter layers.
-Keeping my layers on while trapped between people is the most efficient way of transporting the clothing from the swarming underworld back to the cold where I can’t do without them.
-There’s no available hand space on the poles and handles, and I actively avoid thinking that the jostling train isn’t throwing me around only because I’m held up by the weight of an entire subway car full of people.
+The subway cars are overcrowded and sweltering under my winter layers.
+Keeping my layers on while trapped between people, rather than carrying them, is the most efficient way of transporting the clothing from the swarming underworld back to the cold where I can’t do without their warmth.
+There’s no available hand space on the poles and handles, and I actively avoid acknowledging that the reason the jostling train isn’t throwing me around is because I’m held up from all sides by the weight of an entire compartment full of people.

 11:45 p.m. – Williamsburg

-I’m over the party by 4 a.m. and let A. know I’m fine to leave on my own.
-He knows better than to stop me, and can’t come with me because he’s waiting with some others for food to be delivered.
-Navigating through the crowd on my way out of the loft, I lose my scarf.
-I drop down to search for it in the dark among many legs.
-The Greek-god hair guy is all at once squatting in front of me and pretending to look with me.
-But really, he’s there to strategically intercept my face with his.
-I find my scarf and grab it, chuckling and shaking my head no.
+By 4 a.m., I’m over the party and let A. know I’m fine to leave on my own.
+He knows better than to stop me, and can’t come along because he’s waiting with some others for food to be delivered.
+On the way out, I lose my scarf while navigating through the loft crowd.
+So I drop down to look for it in the dark among many legs.
+The Greek-god hair guy is all at once squatting in front of me and pretending to search with me.
+But really, he’s there to strategically intercept my face with his, counting on lip contact.